The many twists and turns of Julian Assange’s lengthy legal fight

 – 2020

-– November 26: Ms Moris urges Mr Trump to pardon Assange before he leaves office.
+– November 26: Ms Moris urges Mr Trump to pardon Mr Assange before he leaves office.

 – 2021